rucheese-builds/rag-app-ask-my-docs/README.md

 with current LangChain versions.

-**Lesson:** Rapidly evolving ML tooling means package compatibility is a real engineering concern, not just a footnote.
+**Lesson:** Rapidly evolving ML tooling means package compatibility is a real engineering concern, and just documentation can't be trusted.

 ### Step 3 — Built a custom three-tier evaluation framework